-The practice of keeping rabbits as companion animals is relatively new, but growing in popularity., We know less about healthy human relationships with rabbits than we know about healthy human relationships with dogs or cats.
-In this study, researchers set out to better understand rabbit behavior with the goal of creating a roadmap for better relationships between rabbits and humans.
+The practice of keeping rabbits as companion animals is relatively new, but growing in popularity.
+We know less about healthy human relationships with rabbits than we know about healthy human relationships with dogs or cats.
+In this study, researchers set out to better understand rabbit behavior with the goal of creating a roadmap to enhance the relationships between rabbits and humans.

-- Amicability, or positive behaviors towards the guardian.
+- Amicability, or positive behaviors towards the guardian

-- Aggression towards the guardian.
+- Aggression towards the guardian

-- Aggression towards strangers.
+- Aggression towards strangers